hwarden162/rhype/README.md

 seen, this can essentially be viewed as a table that shows how strongly connected each vertex (row) is connected to each hyperedge (column).

+A vertex is considered to be a member of a hyperedge if the respective entry in the matrix is not 0.
+However, there is a soft assumption that these real coefficients are non-negative.
+Although it is possible to put negative values as real coefficients, and there are many occasions where one may want to, this should be done **with great care**.
+Negative coefficients can cause many problems, expecially when calculating hypergraph matrices and hyperpaths between vertices.
+This is because when calculating the adjacency coefficient between two vertices, negative numbers means this can sum to 0.
+This would mean that the vertices will be considered not adjacent (even though they are). hypR does not check for this so manual checking is necessary.

 ## Combining Extra Features

 Hypergraph weighting, orientation and real coefficients can all be